Diet

 Calcium

-Food that is high in calcium is not recommended for guinea pigs because it helps in the creation of kidney and bladder stones, which are very dangerous for these small animals.
+However, it’s also one of the reasons guinea pigs should eat cauliflower in moderate amounts.
+Food high in calcium contributes to kidney and bladder stones, which are very dangerous for these small animals.

 Protein